Can't Pay? We'll Take It Away!: Series 2 (2014)

 The second series again featured High Court Solutions Paul Bohill, Steve Pinner, the only two returning cast members from the first series.
 Appearing for the first time was Steve's son, Ben Pinner and new HCEA's from DCBL.
 Every episode of the series ranked in the top three most watched programmes on the channel that week.

 Series 3 (2015)

 Cast member Kevin Stokes confirmed on Twitter that the returning cast for the third series was as follows: Paul Bohill, Steve Pinner, Ben Pinner, Stewart McCracken, Iain Taylor and Brian O'Shaughnessy.
 New cast members in this series would include: himself, Delroy Anglin ("Del"), Elmor Victor ("Vic") and Phil Short, who previously appeared in a non-speaking role in series two.

 Graham Aldred was confirmed as the only cast member from series two to not be returning for the third series.
 Every episode in series three placed within the top four most-watched programmes on Channel 5 for each respective week.
 For eight non-consecutive weeks, it was the most watched programme on the channel.

-Episode 12 had previously been broadcast on 4 August, as part of the "Britain on Benefits" season.
+Episode 12 on Season 2 had previously been broadcast on 4 August, as part of the "Britain on Benefits" season called Benefits Special.

+Episode 13 on Season 2 had previously been broadcast on 14 April, called Final Demand.